MingboDuan/U-SCIFNet/README.md

 | NUDT-SIRST    |  94.05  |  94.31   | 98.35  | 2.34  |
 | SIRST3    | 82.21  |  82.44 | 98.23 | 9.78 |

+*This code is highly borrowed from [ABC](https://github.com/PANPEIWEN/ABC).
+Thanks to Peiwen Pan.